CrunchyData/crunchy-containers/hugo/content/container-specifications/crunchy-pgbouncer.md

 The following features are supported by the crunchy-pgbouncer container:

  * crunchy-pgbouncer uses `auth_query` to authenticate users.
-This requires only the `pgbouncer` username and password in `users.txt`.
-Automatically generated from environment variables.
+This requires the `pgbouncer` username and password in `users.txt`.
+Automatically generated from environment variables, see Restrictions.
  * Mount a custom `users.txt` and `pgbouncer.ini` configurations for advanced usage.
  * Tune pooling parameters via environment variables.
  * Connect to the administration database in pgBouncer to view statistics of the target databases.